beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 sudo reboot 0
 ```

-Install pyrdp in a virtual environment:
+Then install pyrdp in a virtual environment:
 ```
 cd pyrdp
 python3 -m venv venv